dereuromark/cakephp-queue/docs/README.md

 ```
 Do not send your emails here, only assemble them.
 The Email Queue task triggers the `deliver()` method.

+Note: In this case the object is stored serialized in the DB.
+This can break when upgrading your core and the underlying class changes.
+So make sure to only upgrade your code when all jobs have been finished.

 ### Using QueueTransport